1

 Objection: “You’re just bribing politicians.
 That’s illegal and immoral.”

-Response: Current “legal” lobbying IS bribery.
+Response: Current “legal” lobbying resembles bribery.
 It’s slow, inefficient, and produces war, disease, and existential risk.
 We’re applying market realities transparently to save lives.
-The consequentialist math is clear: the status quo produces preventable death.
+The consequentialist math is clear: the status quo results in preventable death.
 The goal is making healing more profitable than killing.

 “This Isn’t a Real Movement”